cvmfs-contrib/cvmfs-servermon/README.md

     repository will be in WARNING condition, and it will be in CRITICAL condition if the whitelist file is expired.
 The limit can be changed in `/etc/cvmfsmon/api.conf`.
+7.  \"check\" - verifies that cvmfs_server check does not have failures.
+If it has a failure, a repository will be in WARNING condition.

 The params are all optional.
 The currently supported params are: